Skip to Content

 Ethical Considerations in Bird Photography

-Use telephoto lenses instead of getting too close.
+Use telephoto lenses instead of approaching nests or feeding areas.

 Blue Birds in Florida’s Cultural and Natural History